Mitch Wishnowsky: San Francisco 49ers

 Wishnowsky was drafted by the San Francisco 49ers in the fourth round (110th overall) of the 2019 NFL draft.
 He was the first of two punters to be selected that year.
 Wishnowsky signed a four-year contract with the 49ers on 30 April 2019.
-In the ninth week, Wishnowsky landed five punts inside the 20-yard line with a long of 50 yards in a 28–25 win over the Arizona Cardinals, earning him National Football Conference (NFC) Special Teams Player of the Week.
+During Week 9, Wishnowsky landed five punts inside the 20-yard line with a long of 50 yards in a 28–25 road victory over the Arizona Cardinals, earning him National Football Conference (NFC) Special Teams Player of the Week.
 As a rookie, he finished with 52 punts for a 44.87 average.
 Wishnowsky reached Super Bowl LIV as a rookie.
 However, the 49ers lost 31–20 to the Kansas City Chiefs as Wishnowsky punted twice.

 In the 2020 season, Wishnowsky had 66 punts for a 46.86 average.

-In the second week of the 2021 season, Wishnowsky averaged 45.2 yards per punt with three landing inside the 20 and one inside the five-yard line, earning NFC Special Teams Player of the Week.
-Due to an injury to Robbie Gould, Wishnowsky took over field goal and extra point kicking duties for a 3 October 2021 game versus the Seattle Seahawks.
+During Week 2 of the 2021 season, Wishnowsky averaged 45.2 yards per punt with three landing inside the 20 and one inside the five-yard line, earning NFC Special Teams Player of the Week.
+Due to an injury to Robbie Gould, Wishnowsky took over field goal and extra point kicking duties in Week 4 the Seattle Seahawks.
 Wishnowsky made one out of two extra points and missed a 41-yard field goal.
 Wishnowsky is the first Australian to score a point in an NFL game.
 In the 2021 season, he had 57 punts for a 45.02 average.

 On 16 September 2022, Wishnowsky signed a four-year, $13 million contract extension with the 49ers.
 In the 2022 season, he had 61 punts for a 43.87 average.

 On 25 July 2023, Wishnowsky was placed on the active/non-football injury list.
 In the 2023 season, he had 52 punts for a 47.69 average.

-In week 5 of the 2024 season versus the Arizona Cardinals, as 49ers' kicker Jake Moody was injured in a kickoff, Wishnowsky took over the kicking duties and made the first field goal of his career, which was a 26-yard kick.
+During Week 5 of the 2024 season versus the Arizona Cardinals, as 49ers' kicker Jake Moody was injured in a kickoff, Wishnowsky took over the kicking duties and made the first field goal of his career, which was a 26-yard kick.
 On 16 November 2024, Wishnowsky was placed on injured reserve.
 In the 2024 season, he had 22 punts for a 45.18 average.

-On May 28, 2025, Wishnowsky was released by the 49ers.
+On 28 May 2025, Wishnowsky was released by the 49ers.

 Washington Commanders

-On September 10, 2025, Wishnowsky signed with the practice squad of the Washington Commanders as contingency for Tress Way, who was dealing with a back injury.
-Way remained healthy for the team's Week 2 game against the Green Bay Packers, and Wishnowsky was released by the Commanders on September 13.
+On 10 September 2025, Wishnowsky signed with the practice squad of the Washington Commanders as contingency for Tress Way, who was dealing with a back injury.
+Way remained healthy for the team's Week 2 matchup against the Green Bay Packers, and Wishnowsky was released by the Commanders on 13 September.